lpapailiou/chess/README.md

 ![screenshot of settings screen](https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/img/chess_screenshots_settings.png)

 Before the game starts, you will be able to adjust some parameters:
-* <b>Color choice</b>: pieces of chosen color will be initialized at the bottom
+* __Color choice__: pieces of chosen color will be initialized at the bottom
-* <b>Rule choice</b>: as there are some not-sure-if-I-like-this-rules, specific rules can be deactivated
+* __Rule choice__: as there are some not-sure-if-I-like-this-rules, specific rules can be deactivated
-* <b>Mode choice</b>: choose how players are controlled (by you or AI)
+* __Mode choice__: choose how players are controlled (by you or AI)
-* <b>Difficulty choice</b>: the AI player difficulty can be controlled here. the highest setting is around the difficulty level 5-6 of Chess.com
+* __Difficulty choice__: the AI player difficulty can be controlled here. the highest setting is around the difficulty level 5-6 of Chess.com
-* <b>Load</b>: here, you can load existing games from FEN or PGN code
+* __Load__: here, you can load existing games from FEN or PGN code

 ### The game
 ![screenshot of game](https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/img/chess_screenshots_game.png)

 The game can be played by clicking or by using drag&drop.
-For more information about how to handle the application see the <a href="https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/manual.html" target="_blank">manual</a>.
-If you are not very familiar with the chess game itself, there is an additional file which quickly explains the <a href="https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/rules.html" target="_blank">rules</a>.
+For more information about how to handle the application see the [manual](https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/manual.html).
+If you are not very familiar with the chess game itself, there is an additional file which quickly explains the [rules](https://github.com/lpapailiou/chess/blob/master/src/com/chess/resources/rules.html).

 #### The AI opponent
 The AI opponent was created by using a minimax algorithm with alpha-beta-pruning.
 This means, that the opponent will simulate a few moves ahead and then choose the move which seems to avoid the worst situation while maximizing the chance to win.